 TopSpice – this is a demo version circuit simulator from Penzar.
 This electronic simulation tool is tailored to work with Windows only and its is compatible for Windows XP/Vista/7.
 TopSpice is a mixed mode mixed signal digital,analog, behavioral simulation software.
 It offers both Pspice and Hspice compatible simulation of circuits.

 Circuit Simulator 1.5j – is a freeware circuit simulation tool.
 I have not used this tool or even attempted a try.
 I add this as a suggestion from a user in our forum.
 I think this is just basic tool with very basic functions, created for starter purpose.
 Use at your own risk.

-MacSpice - is a free circuit simulation software for Apple Macintosh users.
-This circuit simulation which is compatible for PowerPC and Intel architecture Apple Macintosh (MAC pc) computers is derived from Berkeley Spice 3f5 .
+MacSpice – is a free circuit simulation software for Apple Macintosh users.
+This circuit simulation which is compatible with PowerPC and Intel architecture Apple Macintosh (MAC pc) computers is derived from Berkeley Spice 3f5 .
 This breadboard simulator can perform simulation ranging from a single resistor to an integrated circuit with thousands of devices and components packed together.

 Micro-Cap 10 – is another demo version circuit analyzer and simulator from Spectrum Soft.
 As they claim its a mixed mode digital/analog circuit simulator with an intuitive user interface, fast simulation and great performance.
 I haven’t tried this yet, so if you are interested try your own.